 The church was designed by Rosato Rosati (1559-1622) and built between 1612 and 1620.
 The façade was designed by Giovanni Battista Soria (1581-1651) and built between 1635 and 1638.
 It was financed by Cardinal Giambattista Leni, who is duly honoured in the inscription: IO ⋅ BAPTISTA ⋅ S ⋅ R ⋅ E ⋅ CARDINALIS ⋅ LENIVS ⋅ ARCHIPR ⋅ LATERAN ⋅ A ⋅ MDCXXXV(John Baptist Leni, Cardinal of the Holy Roman Church, Arch-priest of the Lateran, in the year 1635).

-Above the pediment of the main entrance is a fresco of St Charles Borromeo at prayer.
+The main entrance is surmounted by a fresco of St Charles Borromeo at prayer.
 Above it, crowned and in Gothic lettering, is a single word humilitas, which was the saint's motto.